MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatenamedpipefile.md

 </td>
 <td>
 An optional security descriptor (<a href="/windows-hardware/drivers/ddi/ntifs/ns-ntifs-_security_descriptor">SECURITY_DESCRIPTOR</a>) to be applied to a pipe. <a href="/windows-hardware/drivers/ddi/wdm/ns-wdm-_acl">ACLs</a> specified by such a security descriptor are only applied to the pipe when it is created.
-If the value is <b>NULL</b> when a pipe is created, the ACL placed on the pipe is dependant on the named pipe file system and may allow a client with any access to create an instance.
+If the value is <b>NULL</b> when a pipe is created, the ACL placed on the pipe is dependent on the named pipe file system and may allow a client with any access to create an instance.

 </td>
 </tr>